Western Wood (MP): Career

 with polling on 30 July 1861.

 When the result was formally declared on 31 July, Wood had won with a majority of 506 votes out of a total of 10,988.
 Cubitt had a significant lead amongst the city's Liverymen, but that was not enough to offset Wood's lead amongst the householders.

-Wood died in office less than two years later, on 17 May 1863 aged 52, at his home North Crayplace in Kent.
+Wood died in office less than two years later, on 17 May 1863 aged 59, at his home North Cray place in North Cray, Kent.
 He had an inflammation of both lungs, accompanied by pleurisy.